 I have written a few times about this iconic, opulent architecture in the country and so I put it on the second and just to share some of my favorite photos that I took inside the museum.

-Check out the stories of the cathedral and find out more about my favorite cathedrals at My Top 12 Cathedral in Europe (2)!
+Check out the stories of the cathedral and find out more about my favorite cathedrals at the Top 16 Most Spectacular Cathedrals in the World!

-The structure consists of 8 flamboyant onion domes and each of them was originally a stand-alone church.
-I love the fresco of the churches so much I took some photos of the soft and colorful patterns and made it my iPhone’s wallpaper until I replaced it with Joan Carmella’s work.
+The structure consists of eight flamboyant onion domes and each of them was originally a stand-alone chapel.
+They are arranged with the main cathedral in the center.
+Therefore, don’t be surprised when you enter the cathedral and found that it doesn’t have a grand and huge hall that is typically seen in other cathedrals.
+Instead, I appreciate the intricate frescoes of these churches – the patterns, the colors, and the organic images.
+I took so many photos of the soft and colorful patterns and I made it my iPhone’s wallpaper until I replaced it with Joan Carmella’s work :P.

 Cathedral of Christ the Saviour

 As much as the St. Basil’s Cathedral was impressive, my friends shared with me that he was actually expecting something… bigger.
 As a first-time traveler in Europe, he was hoping to see a cathedral with grandiose.
 So I brought him to the here, a rather new, but giant church built on the North bank of the Moskva River, while the Kremlin and Saint’s Basil’s Cathedral are in sight from the Patriarchy Bridge.
 The current church was a second built, completed in 2000, while the original was destroyed in 1931.
 Given that it’s a new cathedral, it was an important site of the Russian Orthodox Church.
 Although the cathedral is a reconstruction, the exterior of the church was decorated with life-like statues and the interior of the church has some beautiful paintings and décor that are worth a visit.